Congressional District # 08

 The State took action in 1986 and removed 1000 drums, 1000 cubic yards of contaminated soil, and 9 underground storage tanks from the site.
 All contaminated materials removed from the site were transported to a federally-approved disposal facility.
 This removal action greatly reduced the potential for exposure to contaminants from the site while final cleanup plans were being finalized by the State.

-Progress was made during the summer 2012 field season.
-The PRPs implemented actions contained in the site’s Interim Response Work Plan (IRWP) which included surficial soil sampling, excavation of PCB-contaminated soils, excavation of impacted soil containing concentrations of organic and/or inorganic constituents above criteria, post-excavation soil verification sampling, building demolition, limited groundwater sampling, well abandonment, re-grading and backfilling, ditch stabilization, seeding, and fencing.
-MDEQ anticipates that the PRPs will submit in early 2013 a summary document of all field activities.
-MDEQ will evaluate the results of the fieldwork to determine if additional response actions at the site are warranted.
+During 2012, the PRPs implemented actions contained in the site’s Interim Response Work Plan (IRWP), including surficial soil sampling, excavation of PCB-contaminated soils, excavation of impacted soil containing concentrations of organic and/or inorganic constituents above criteria, post-excavation soil verification sampling, building demolition, limited groundwater sampling, well abandonment, re-grading and backfilling, ditch stabilization, seeding, and fencing.
+In 2013, the PRPs submitted a report of the activities completed at the site.
+The report is currently under evaluation by MDEQ, as well as EPA's Land and Chemicals Division, to determine if any additional response actions are needed.

 It is anticipated that Institutional Controls (ICs) in the form of restrictive covenants will be recorded with the Ingham County Recorder of Deeds.
 The ICs will: 1) prohibit public access to and development of the site; 2) ensure the property is zoned for industrial purposes only; 3) restrict contact with and use of affected groundwater; and 4) run with the land and shall be binding upon any and all persons who acquire title or any legal interest in property within the site.
 Once recorded, these restrictions will remain in full force and effect until the MDEQ determines that the restrictions are no longer required to prevent interference with maintenance and monitoring of the remedial action and that the restrictions are no longer necessary to protect human health and the environment.